linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 #### Using the innerHTML Property

 You can use the `innerHTML` property to add HTML elements to the DOM.
-This property is available on the `document` object model and any element object that is a part of the DOM.
+This property is available on the `document` object and any element object that is a part of the DOM.

 The `innerHTML` property stores a string representation of the DOM's HTML.
-This means that you can use this property to overwrite existing content, create new content wholesale, or manipulate content using string manipulation.
+This means that you can use this property to overwrite existing content, create entirely new content, or manipulate content using string manipulation.

 However, the `innerHTML` property does not give you convenient means for modifying child elements and nodes, since it represents everything in one, often long, string.

 For this reason, the `innerHTML` property is useful when you need to make large and sweeping changes to several elements.
 It is not as useful when you want to create child elements systematically, or when you want to do so in an iterative loop.

 The example below demonstrates the typical steps used to create and add a new element to the DOM using the `innerHTML` property.
-Following are a series of JavaScript commands that you can use on the [example page](example-page.html).
-The steps include a series of JavaScript code that you can run on the [example page](example-page.html) using your browser's developer console.
+You can run the JavaScript code on the [example page](example-page.html) using your browser's developer console.
 The JavaScript creates a new `ul` element and child `li` elements, each with its own containing text.

     // Fetches the second-div element, then extends its innerHTML with a new
     // ul element.
 Observe that this requires rewriting the innerHTML.